tlkq/SneakerSecure/README.md

-# SneakerSecure please navigate to master branch
+#Please navigate to master branch to view source code